Key takeaways

 • Resident retention.
 Students are more likely to renew their lease when the property is clean and comfortable.
 In other words, the regular maintenance and upkeep you perform on the property will directly affect whether student residents renew their lease for next year.

 • Save on costs.
 Proactive maintenance prevents serious problems from going unnoticed, which would otherwise lead to hefty repair costs.
-In turn, you can put more of your budget toward amenities residents want.
+In turn, you can spend more of your budget on student housing amenities residents want.

 • Market value.
 As you maintain your property, you also maintain the long-term property value.
 If numerous building systems deteriorate or require extensive repairs, you can expect the value of your property to decrease.
 Not to mention, it’ll be more difficult to find a buyer.